NiranjanKumar001/Profocto/README.md

 4. Add your environment variables
 5. Deploy!

+### Vercel notes

+- If your repository contains multiple package-lock.json files or a nested app folder, set the **Root Directory** in Vercel to the inner `Profocto` folder (where `package.json` and `next.config.mjs` live).
+- Add the environment variables listed in `.env.example` to the Vercel Project → Settings → Environment Variables (do not commit secrets).
+- If Vercel fails due to peer dependency resolution, set the Install Command in Vercel to `npm ci --legacy-peer-deps` (this project used that locally during prototyping).

+After making these changes, trigger a redeploy from the Vercel dashboard.

 ## 🤝 Contributing

 We welcome contributions!
 Please see our [Contributing Guide](CONTRIBUTING.md) for details.